 Water Resource Preservation

-Introduces models and introduces results of trials reviewed by the Recycling/Circulation Team at plants
+- Use Reduction Team: Introduces models and results of trials reviewed by the Recycling and Circulation Team at plants

-※ The Water Resource Group is a working group affiliated with the Business Site Environment Committee, an organization that examines and promotes environmental protection methods in manufacturing and logistics and measures for reducing environmental impacts throughout the entire supply chain.
+* The Water Resource Group is a working group affiliated with the Business Site Environment Committee, an organization that examines and promotes environmental protection methods in manufacturing and logistics, as well as measures for reducing environmental impacts throughout the entire supply chain.

-Prevention of overflows caused by excessive water supply and reuse of less-polluted water in circulation without draining in accordance with internal standards
+- Prevention of overflows at cooling towers caused by excessive water supply and reuse of less-polluted water in circulation without draining in accordance with internal standards

-Installation of sensor on toilets that allow flushing only when the sensor detects the presence of the user
+- Installation of sensor on toilets that allow flushing only when the sensor detects the presence of the user to conserve water

-Efficient use of water in cleaning processes through management of electrical conduction and utilization of bacteria removal devices so that cleaning process water can be reused
+- Reuse of water used in vehicle body cleaning processes at painting facilities through appropriate management based on water pollution standards; utilization of bacteria removal devices for water surpassing defined pollution thresholds so that it can be reused for other processes